TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

     1. If the node hasn't received an `AppendEntries` message from a leader and the election timer expires, it assumes the leader is down and transitions itself from a follower into a candidate.
 It increments its current term number by 1 and resets the election timer.
 1. Voting
     1. The candidate votes for itself for the current term number (each node has one vote for a given term number), and sends out the `RequestVote` message to others to ask for their votes.
-    1. From the perspective of a `RequestVote` receiver, it performs the following operations after receiving the message:
-        1. The receiver checks if the requesting candidate's term number is greater than or equal to the receiver's current term number.
-If the requesting candidate's term number is higher, the receiver updates its term number and steps down to become a follower.
+        1. Every `RequestVote` receiver checks if the requesting candidate's term number is larger than the receiver's current term number.
+If the requesting candidate's term number is greater, the receiver updates its term number and steps down to become a follower.
         1. The receiver checks if it has not yet voted in its current term.
-        1. The receivers checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.
+        1. The receiver checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.
         1. If all three checks pass, the receiver grants the vote and resets its election timer.
 Otherwise, it rejects the `RequestVote` with its current term number.
 1. Winning
     1. If a candidate receives votes from a majority of the nodes (`ceil((node count + 1) / 2)` or `floor(node count / 2) + 1`), it becomes the new leader.
 If two candidates get the same votes, neither of them satisfies the majority vote rule so no leader is elected.
 Every node watches its election timer and starts another round of leader election after the timer expires (the timer is randomized to avoid indefinite staleness).